eslint/eslint/docs/rules/camelcase.md

 * `"properties": "always"` (default) enforces camelcase style for property names
 * `"properties": "never"` does not check property names
+* `"ignoreQuotedProperties": true` (default) does not check quoted property names
+* `"ignoreQuotedProperties": false` enforces camelcase style for all property names
 * `"ignoreDestructuring": false` (default) enforces camelcase style for destructured identifiers
 * `"ignoreDestructuring": true` does not check destructured identifiers (but still checks any use of those identifiers later in the code)
 * `"ignoreImports": false` (default) enforces camelcase style for ES2015 imports